Analysis of Barnsley's 1-1 draw at home to Stockport County on Saturday evening. Adam Phillips' early penalty was cancelled out in injury-time.

 There was a successful marriage proposal in the stands at half-time in this match but the union of Barnsley and their home fans is, while not totally loveless, certainly still experiencing a prolonged rocky patch.

-Although they were minutes away from a third straight win there in all competitions, this draw meant the Reds have won just one home league game since February and had taken four points from their first four Oakwell matches this season.
+Although they were minutes away from a third straight win there in all competitions, this draw meant the Reds have won just one home league game since February and had taken five points from their first four Oakwell matches this season.

 While being in the top six with 14 points from eight games is a good early platform, the performances in general this season are nowhere near as reassuring.